 They Are Prone to Some Health Issues

-While all breeds are prone to certain health issues, the remarkable size and energy level of Cane Corsos makes them even more susceptible to some conditions.
+While all breeds are prone to certain health issues, the remarkable size and energy level of Cane Corsos make them even more susceptible to some conditions.
 They have a median lifespan of only 9.29 years, according to this study.

 For example, the fact that they like to run around so much, combined with their high-ish weight, makes them more prone to hip dysplasia, heart conditions, and bloat.